templado/documentation/src/index.md

 # Templado Documentation

+Last Updated: {{ page.update_date }}

+Most of today's templating engines mix code for the required rendering logic with HTML markup in one file and require developers to learn their respective language as well as syntax.

 > ### »Finally a template engine that does not require learning a new language or syntax.«

-Most of today's templating engines mix code for the required rendering logic with HTML markup in one file and require developers to learn their respective language as well as syntax.

 Templado follows a different approach on templating: Being in part inspired by [Tempan](https://github.com/watoki/tempan), Templado's main feature - the template rendering - relies solely on plain and standard HTML markup with a subset of RDFa annotations.
 The limited amount of display logic required is contained within the engine and triggered by the view model or form when being applied to the document.

+Templado is Open Source, licensed under the [BSD 3-Clause License](https://github.com/templado/engine/blob/main/LICENSE).

 ---
 <center>